-There are many proven exercises that will increase the height in someone’s jump and many reliable sources teaching the proper training techniques and cues.
-Our job is to take this information and customize it to suit the need of each individual that we deal with to avoid the possibility of overtraining.
-Even though I will focus on improving the vertical for basketball purposes, the same exercises can be used for all sports requiring jumping or explosive power from the legs.
+Personal trainers are likely to have athletic clients solicit them for guidance to improve their vertical jump, whether it’s for basketball, volleyball, or jumping events.
+Even sprinters will benefit from improving their vertical.
+There are many proven exercises that will increase the height of someone’s jump and many reliable sources teaching the proper training techniques and cues.
+Our job as fitness coaches is to take this information and customize it to suit the need of each individual that we coach to avoid the possibility of overtraining.

-We know that plyometrics is one of the best way to increase the height is one’s vertical.
-Plyometrics is derived from Latin meaning measurable increases.
+Plyometrics are one of the best ways to increase the height of one’s vertical jump.
+The word “plyometric” is derived from Latin meaning measurable increases.
 Plyometrics are exercises that enable a muscle to reach maximum strength in as short a time as possible, creating power and explosiveness within the muscle.
 Plyometrics have been used effectively since the days of the Coliseum and were considered to be the reason behind the quick growth in competitiveness for Europeans in track and field.
-Although I still use many of the traditional plyometric exercises designed for the vertical, I have found that adding non-traditional techniques can greatly improve results and can be functionally beneficial to the trainee.
+Adding non-traditional techniques can greatly improve results of improving the vertical jump and can be functionally beneficial to the trainee.

-The first exercise we are going to talk about are Leg Cranks.
 Leg cranks are by far one of the best bodyweight exercises I have found to work the legs.
-Not only do they work on your strength and endurance, they also work on lactic acid threshold.
+This is a quick-paced metabolic circuit that not only works on strength and endurance, it also improves the lactic acid threshold.
 Lactic acid threshold is the point where the demand for lactic acid meets the supply.
 Improving lactic acid threshold will allow you to train at a high level of intensity for a longer period of time.
-Leg cranks are a series of exercises performed one right after the other.
-The ultimate goal is to complete the entire series in 1:30 minutes or less.
-Leg cranks consist of: 24 squats – 24 lunges – 24 split jumps – 12 jump squats.
+Leg cranks are a series of exercises performed one right after the other with an ultimate goal is to complete the entire series in 1:30 minutes or less: 24 squats – 24 lunges – 24 split jumps – 12 jump squats.

-The next exercise is called the Triple Threat.
-The triple threat is performed with a stability ball.
-The triple threat is also a series of exercises.
-The exercises consist of: supine bridges – supine leg curls – supine bridges with feet on side of ball.
+The triple threat is also a series of exercises performed in succession with a stability ball.
+The exercises consist of: supine low bridges, supine leg curls, high supine bridges with feet on top of the ball and keeping the butt from touching the floor throughout.
 The number of repetitions will vary depending on an individual’s level of strength.
 Generally speaking you want to perform anywhere from 8 – 15 repetitions of each exercise.
 Once you can complete 15 repetitions of each exercise perform the triple threat using one leg at a time for added difficulty.

-The final exercise is high knee lunges.
-Although a basic exercise, they pack a powerful punch.
+Although a basic exercise, high knee lunges pack a powerful punch.
 High knee lunges are a modified form of the plyometric exercise called Power Skips.
 To perform this exercise you start by standing with feet together.
-As you begin to lunge forward you lift the knee of the lunging leg so that you upper leg becomes parallel with the ground.
+As you begin to lunge forward you lift the knee of the lunging leg high so that your upper leg becomes parallel with the ground.
 Repeat process as you return to the starting position.
 The ability of the muscle to resist against the impact of the landing and the explosiveness of the return simulates what the muscle experiences during a jumping motion.